ktorio/ktor-documentation/topics/war.md

 A Ktor application can be run and deployed inside servlet containers that include Tomcat and Jetty.
 To deploy inside a servlet container, you need to generate a WAR archive and then deploy it to a server or a cloud service that supports WARs.

-> Ktor supports Jetty up to the 9.4.x version and Tomcat up to 9.0.x.

 In this topic, we'll show you how to:
 * configure Ktor to use it in a servlet application;
 * apply Gretty and War plugins for running and packaging WAR applications;